 Phenology is not fool-proof.
 Much like companion planting, the evidence is anecdotal.
-But much of the advice has been followed for hundreds of years, and it makes it easy to remember when to do certain things in your garden.
+Much of the advice has been followed for hundreds of years, and it makes it easy to remember when to do certain things in your garden.
 Anything that simplifies gardening is worth a try!

 Phenology for Your Vegetable Garden

-Plant cabbage when mockorange is in full bloom.
+- Cabbage: Plant cabbage when mock orange is in full bloom.

 Phenology for Your Flower Garden

 You can also time the planting of your flower garden according to phenology.
 Here are some common phenology tips for annuals and perennials.

 - Roses: Prune your roses when the forsythia is in bloom.

 - Zinnias: Direct sow zinnia seeds when the black locust is in bloom.